holderlb/Subdue/README.md

 Number of best patterns to report at end.
 Default is 3.

+`--overlap <overlap_type>`

+Controls how instances of a pattern may overlap.
+Possible overlap_type values are: none, vertex, edge.
+Overlap of "none" means no part of two instances of a pattern can overlap.
+Overlap of "vertex" means that any number of vertices can overlap, but no edges.
+Overlap of "edge" means that edges and vertices can overlap, but the two instances cannot be identical.
+Default is "none".

 `--prune`

 If enabled, Subdue removes any pattern whose value is worse than its parent pattern.
 Disabled by default.